C is for Cure: A WaterFire Lighting for RI Defeats Hep C sponsored by GILEAD.

 Visit Starry, Starry Night

 The Starry, Starry Night Installation will shine brightly in Memorial Park.
 Join thousands of WaterFire visitors in Memorial Park where the public is encouraged to add their own light to the night.
-For a small donation to WaterFire, make a wish upon a star or make dedication with a luminaria candle lantern in the park.
+For a small donation to WaterFire, make a wish upon a star, or make a dedication with a luminaria candle lantern in the park.
 The park will be aglow with hanging blue stars and a constellation of twinkling luminaria candle lanterns below.

-WaterFire’s favorite characters are back!
+WaterFire’s favorite characters and attractions are back!

 Cirque De Light fire dance Sienna Moon will be performing on the river throughout the night.